nakkht/pgu.dev/_posts/2021-06-26-app-store-connect-access-key.md

 * Key ID
 * Private key

 And are normally used together.
 By simply visiting [App Store Connect: Users and Access](https://appstoreconnect.apple.com/access/api) you can generate keys right away.
-However, the limit as of now is 50 (you can of course revoke keys at any time later and generate new ones) and furthermore, only user accounts with Admin role can generate the keys.
+However, the limit as of now for total number of keys is 50 (you can of course revoke keys at any time later and generate new ones) and furthermore, only user accounts with Admin role can generate the keys.

 The same way your account has a role in App Store Connect, API keys have it too.
 These roles determine which API endpoints will be accessible.
 Further information about the roles can be found on [Apple's help page](https://help.apple.com/app-store-connect/#/deve5f9a89d7).